 5 Promising Cord Blood Clinical Trials and their Future Benefits

-How Cord Blood Stem Cells are Used to Treat Blood Cancers
+How Stem Cells from the Cord Blood are Used to Treat Blood Cancers

-When was the first umbilical cord blood transplant?
+When was the first transplant using cord blood stem cells?

 WATCH VIDEO: WHY SAVE THE CORD BLOOD